-Virological inves tigations NY Organism Laboratory technique Specimen type Herpes simplex virus (HSV) NAAT (other molecular methods) Viral swab (in viral transport medium) of a lesions or ulcers.
+Virological inves tigations Organism Laboratory technique Specimen type Herpes simplex virus (HSV) NAAT (other molecular methods) Viral swab (in viral transport medium) of any lesions or ulcers.
 Amies and charcoal swabs are not usually validated for NAAT testing, please consult user manual for local laboratory.
 Serology Type specific HSV antibody testing may be required in some cases e.g. pregnancy.
-RCOG and BASHH guidance spould be followed for these requests.
+RCOG and BASHH guidance should be followed for these requests.
 Mpox virus NAAT (other molecular methods) Viral swab (in viral transport medium) of any lesions.
 The crusts of lesions and/or the roofs of the lesions can be collected for NAAT testing.
-Rectal and throat swabs can be collected from those who are contacts of cases of who show systemic symptoms but have not yet developed lesions.
+Rectal and throat swabs can be collected from those who are contacts of cases or who show systemic symptoms but have not yet developed lesions.
 If local laboratory does not offer Mpox virus testing the swab should be sent to your designated reference laboratory.
-Amies and chalcoal swabs are not usually validated for NAAT testing, please consult user manual for local laboratory.
+Amies and charcoal swabs are not usually validated for NAAT testing, please consult user manual for local laboratory.

-Fungal investigati ons - NN
+Fungal investigati ons

-Organism Laboratory technique cimen type
+Organism Laboratory technique Specimen type

 Candida and associated Microscopy Acute VVC- A high vaginal swab (HVS) of the discharge should be taken for Gram stain and/or phase contrast wet film microscopy.

-a0000111,001040 Culture Recurrent VVC- All HVS of the discharge should be taken for direct playing onto solid fundal drowth

-yeasts medium (Sabouraud plate).
+Infectious syndromes affecting the genitourinary tract and reproductive organs ascomycetous yeasts Culture Recurrent VVC- An HVS of the discharge should be taken for direct plating onto solid fungal growth medium (Sabouraud plate). -

-w2024 and Ath Sel

-tion between 31st July,